 In Patient Details, you can record the details of any claims that the patient has lodged with a third party - for example, WorkCover claims or TAC claims.

 Third party claims are distinct and separate from health fund claims.
-Recording a health fund claim can instead be done by generating an invoice billed directly to the health fund.

 To record a third party claim for a patient, open Patient Details and find the Third Party Claims heading.
 Here, click the + icon to add a new claim.

 Claim Status: You can set the Claim Status as either Active or Closed.
 A new claim would be Active until its resolution with the third party, at which point you can open it and mark it as Closed.
 You can also use the Closed status to, for example, record a history of patient’s previous/resolved claims.